State Representative Kyle Brown Announces Re-election Bid

 Background

 A native Coloradan, Brown moved to House District 12 when he was one year old.
 He has now lived here for over 25 years.
 Brown attended elementary and middle school in Louisville and high school in Boulder.
 He received his doctorate in genetics from Harvard University and his bachelor’s degree from Georgetown University.
+Learn more about his story.

-Learn more about Kyle’s record.
+Learn more about his record.

-Learn more about his experience.
+Learn more about House District 12.